Organizational and Leadership Communication

 Today’s citizen leader requires skill sets in critical reasoning, research, persuasion, and oral and written expression.
 The organizational and leadership communication major develops these skills in tandem with the knowledge and experience necessary to participate effectively in organizational, group, sociopolitical, interpersonal and intercultural contexts.

-Graduate paths for this major include nonprofit work, law, politics, graduate work, education, health, activism, religion and sales.
-All courses in the organizational and leadership communication curriculum are designed to integrate with and enhance Drury’s liberal arts education and CORE requirements.
+Graduate paths include nonprofit work, law, politics, graduate work, sales, education, health, religion and activism.
+All courses in the curriculum are designed to integrate with and enhance Drury’s liberal arts education and CORE requirements.